LittleIta/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

-The vertical intercept shows the 5-minute interval which contains the maximum number of steps: 835, which contains 206.17 steps (rounded to 2 decimals).
+The vertical intercept shows the 5-minute interval which contains the maximum number of steps: 835, which contains an average of 206.17 steps (rounded to 2 decimals).

 ## Imputing missing values
 The dataset contains 2304 _missing values_.
 Since these can bias the results, we'll fill in all the missing values with the mean for that 5-minute interval.
 The procedure looks as follow: